-*- coding: utf-8 -*-

 """

-Compute the absolute bias of a Boolean function.
+Compute the absolute bias of the Boolean function.

 """